RobinRainwalker/homebrew-narrative-wh40k/first_playtest/Thousand Sons/thousand-sons-index.md

 # Order of Battle:
 [[Exalted Sorcerer Warlord]]
 [[Exalted Sorcerer]]
-[[First Rubric Marines]]
+    * Master of Lore: Knows one additional psychic power (Warptime) [[First Rubric Marines]]
+    * Grizzled: Roll one D6 each time a model in this unit would lose a wound.
+On a 6 they do not lose that wound.
-[[Second Rubric Marines]]
+    * Master of Lore: Knows one additional psychic power (Weaver of Fates) [[Second Rubric Marines]]
+    * Battle Tested: This unit gains Objective Secured ability, and can make attacks with ranged weapons when performing an action.
+Combat Attrition tests are automatically passed while within 3" of an Objective Marker
-[[Third Rubric Marines]]
+    * Psychic Might: Can cast one additional psychic power per turn [[Third Rubric Marines]]
-[[Scarab Occult Terminator]]
+    * Veteran Warriors: Re-roll hit rolls of 1 when resolving attacks made by this model [[Scarab Occult Terminator]]
+    * Psychic Might: Can cast 1 additional psychic power per turn

 # Record
 Won Round 2 Conquered 6B From 55th Kappic